 When we use an attractive and thoroughly developed Android app, we usually don't ponder on how it has been created.
 But before the app is released, it evolves from the original idea to the elaborated project.
 And the testing is one of the most crucial stages of the app development.
 Due to the QA testing, the app can be verified for presence or absence of any bugs.
 Moreover, QA engineers can also check the performance level and thought-out UX of the app.

 So how are Android apps tested?
 They are tested using special frameworks and other tools that can help perform the testing at the highest level and fix all bugs before it is released.
-That is why testing service means a lot for any software development company, and we are not the exception to this rule.
+That is why testing service means a lot for any software development service company, and we are not the exception to this rule.
 What frameworks do we use for Android app testing?
 You are here to figure it out.

 Android UI frameworks for automated testing